pomettini/Uniredis/README.md

 # uniredis
 Simple WIP Redis Client for Unity

-This client is not mantained anymore, but you're free to contribute if you want :)
+This client is not actively mantained, but you're free to contribute if you want :)